Pennsylvania VFW Advocates for Smokefree

 Veterans Support Smokefree Air

-The Pennsylvania State Veterans of Foreign Wars (VFW) is a strong supporter of this bill, which would make their facilities and all other private clubs smokefree.
-State Commander Dwight R. Fuhrman said:
+Pennsylvania State Veterans of Foreign Wars (VFW) Former State Commander Dwight R. Fuhrman said:

 "It is time for the state to end the smoking exemption for all facilities licensed by the Pennsylvania Liquor Control Board, including all private clubs.
 The Pennsylvania VFW wants to improve the health of all veterans, their loved ones, and employees inside our clubs.
 Removing this exemption for all PLCB license holders will create an even playing field so there won’t be a competitive disadvantage for those clubs that become nonsmoking operations."